Kazeper/PirateGame_winForms/README.md

 # PirateGame_winForms
 <br><br>
 <article>
-	This simple random field generator was created to improves Pen and Paper Game version by choosing the field and unify fields' map. full game description available at:
+	This simple random field generator was created to improve pen and paper game version by choosing the field and unify fields' map. full game description available at:
 </article>
 <br>